 Day-After Turkey Soup

-This soup makes great use of leftover turkey.
+This soup with lots of shredded kale makes great use of leftover turkey.
 If you've already frozen the carcass, there's no need to thaw it out before using it in this recipe.

 - Servings: 8